fd54386/fd54386.github.io/_posts/2020-09-18-NHL-API-Interface-Development-Reflection.md

 This was an awkward function set and analysis to pull together in the context of the academic assignment.
-The functions needed to be able to pull for both a common name and TeamID, however the team and franchiseIDs swap out between tables.
+The functions needed to be able to pull for both a common name and TeamID, however the team and franchiseIDs are not equivalent and swap out between tables.
 My initial approach was to use one helper function that built the entire modifier – it should have been simple enough, but I quickly ran into the issue of field names changing across endpoints.
 I wound up needing modifiers that were endpoint